brianquach/five-card-poker-api/README.md

     - Method: GET
     - Parameters: player
     - Returns: Messaging detailing a player's name and record (wins-ties-losses) and their rank out of all the players.
-    - Description: Players stats are tracked and players are ranked by their number of wins over total games.
+    - Description: Players are ranked by the total number of points they have earned by playing games.
+Wins are worth three points, ties are two points, and a loss is one point.
     - Raises: NotFoundException if a player does not exist.

 - **get_game_history**